austinsonger/documentation/source/main/OwlHDispatcher.rst

 What is OwlH Dispatcher configuration?
 --------------------------------------

-When you want to analyze traffic in different NIDS systems because traffic volume is too high
+When you want to analyze traffic in different NIDS systems because traffic volume is too high for a single NIDS.

 .. image:: /img/dispatcher.png